Definition of prayer

 "It's joyous, yet the loss of a loved one is sad, tough to bear."
 As crews cleaned up debris, one of the workers found a brown woman's purse containing a Bible.
 A bench seat from the van rested on the road with two children's' car seats attached.

 Oral Roberts, the evangelist known to millions by catchphrases such as "expect a miracle," died from complications of pneumonia.
-His family and friends had been praying for a quick recovery and they trust he will make a speedy and miraculous recovery.
+His family and friends had been praying for a quick recovery and they trusted that he would make a speedy and miraculous recovery.
 December 2009

 A year before her disappearance, Susan Powell thought about divorcing her husband, but after fasting and praying about it, she made the decision to stay in her marriage.
 She was reported missing on December 14, 2009.
 From the article above: A prayer service attended by about 100 people.
 Friends and family are praying for her safe return.
 And on January 27, this appeal was published: "We'll keep praying."
 How effective were these prayers and a 24-hour fast by church members in their appeals to God?